Ranting man apparently takes hostages at Texas synagogue - NewsBreak

 Ranting man apparently takes hostages at Texas synagogue

-The Colleyville Police Department tweeted Saturday afternoon that it was conducting SWAT operations at the address of Congregation Beth Israel, northeast of Fort Worth.
+The Colleyville Police Department tweeted Saturday afternoon that it was conducting SWAT operations at the address of Congregation Beth Israel.

 At least four hostages were believed to be inside the synagogue, according to two law enforcement officials who were not authorized to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity.
 The synagogue's rabbi was believed to be among the hostages, one of the officials said.